DaddelLinux/DaddelLinux/README.md

 - 👋 Hi, I’m @DaddelLinux,
 - 👀 I'm up for anything, but good for nothing.
-- 🌱 I’m currently learning Node-Red
+- 🌱 I’m currently learning Node-Red.
+I plan to release C++ or Java projects.
 - 💞️ I would like to help, but my free time is very limited.
 - 📫 Reach me via github.